ravila4/nuphy-rgb-music/README.md

 keyboard.
 Grant it in **System Settings \> Privacy & Security \> Input Monitoring**.

-No extra audio software needed.

 #### Linux

 PipeWire and PulseAudio expose monitor sources out of the box.
-Run `nuphy-rgb --list-audio` to find yours (look for "Monitor of ...").
+Run `nuphy-rgb --list-audio` to find yours.

 If no monitor source appears, ensure PipeWire or PulseAudio ALSA integration is installed (`pipewire-pulse`, `pipewire-alsa`, or equivalent for your distro).